-In addition to its permitting responsibilities, the Habitat Division performs research to monitor or evaluate the potential effects of development projects (see for example Brewster 2016).
+In addition to its permitting responsibilities, the Habitat Division performs research to monitor or evaluate the potential effects of development projects (e.g. Brewster, 2016).
 The Sport Fish Division strategic plan (ADFG- SF, 2015) prioritizes habitat research.
-The Sport Divisions also operates the Katchemak Bay Research Reserve http://www.adfg.alaska.gov/index.cfm?adfg=kbrr_research.home which includes programs related to the effects of climate change, changes in sea level and marine and freshwater temperatures, frequency of storm events, long-term drying trends, rapid loss of coastal glaciers and coastal uplift.
+The Sport Divisions also operates the Katchemak Bay Research Reserve which includes programs related to the effects of climate change, changes in sea level and marine and freshwater temperatures, frequency of storm events, long-term drying trends, rapid loss of coastal glaciers and coastal uplift62.

-The HCD responsibilities include conducting and/or reviewing environmental analyses for a large variety of activities including commercial fishing, coastal development, and large transportation and energy projects.
-The HCD focuses on activities in habitats (see for example NOAA 2013) used by federally managed fish species located offshore, nearshore, in estuaries and in freshwater areas important to anadromous salmon.
-NOAA administers the Saltonstall-Kennedy grant program for fisheries research and development (http://www.nmfs.noaa.gov/mb/financial_services/skhome.htm) to support fisheries research and development.
-NOAA also administers the Pacific Coastal Salmon Recovery Fund (http://www.nwr.noaa.gov/Salmon-Recovery- Planning/PCSRF/Index.cfm) that was established by Congress to provide funding to states and tribes of the Pacific Coast Region to protect, restore, and conserve Pacific salmon and steelhead populations and their habitats.
+The National Oceanic and Atmosphere Administration's (NOAA) Habitat Conservation Division (HCD) responsibilities include conducting and/or reviewing environmental analyses for a large variety of activities including commercial fishing, coastal development, and large transportation and energy projects.
+The HCD focuses on activities in habitats (e.g. NOAA, 2013) used by federally managed fish species located offshore, nearshore, in estuaries and in freshwater areas important to anadromous salmon.
+NOAA administers the Saltonstall-Kennedy grant program for fisheries research and development (to support fisheries research and development63.
+NOAA also administers the Pacific Coastal Salmon Recovery Fund64 that was established by Congress to provide funding to states and tribes of the Pacific Coast Region to protect, restore, and conserve Pacific salmon and steelhead populations and their habitats.